YLalangui/prometheus-course-technofor-2023/README.md

 In this instance, the alert won't be activated since this isn't a production MySQL server, and we're unlikely to exceed 80%.
 Nevertheless, creating a new visualization and establishing a beneficial alert is worthwhile.

+## Task 3 -> Return of the federation.

+IN PROGRESS...